Client: Blackburn Diocese.

-The works consisted of the extensions and alterations to the existing church to provide further community spaces in the form of a double storey building to the existing gable end of the Grade II listed church.
+The works consisted of the extensions and alterations to the existing church to provide additional community spaces in the form of a double-storey building to the existing gable end of Grade II listed church.

-The form of the building was of a traditional build from concrete strip foundations, masonry cavity wall construction finished with pebble dash render.
+The form of the building was of a traditional build from concrete strip foundations and masonry cavity wall construction finished with pebble dash render.

-Internally there were timber floors, internal plastered walls, timber staircase, kitchen and WC fit outs.
+Internally there were timber floors, internal plastered walls, a timber staircase, a kitchen and WC fit-outs.

-There were a number of considerable challenges on the project firstly with the graded listing of the building and the requirements to ensure adherence with any conditions of planning.
+There were several considerable challenges on the project, firstly with the graded listing of the building and the requirements to ensure adherence with any planning conditions.

-Secondly there was the probability of encountering graves within the location of the building footprint which were founded and therefore Gallaway had to ensure the correct processes were followed in terms of notifications to the Department of Constitutional Affairs, now Ministry of Justice.
+Secondly, there was the probability of encountering graves within the location of the building footprint which was founded.
+Therefore, Gallaway had to ensure the correct processes were followed regarding notifications to the Department of Constitutional Affairs, now the Ministry of Justice.

 Gallaway completed the exhumations in full consultation with the necessary regulatory authorities and the Diocese of Blackburn to enable the works to continue.
-Further of course ensuring the highest standards of decency and respect along with very clear consultation and support for the operatives and management undertaking the works.
+Further, of course, ensuring the highest standards of decency and respect along with clear consultation and support for the operatives and management undertaking the works.

-Communication was key to the project between Gallaway, the Diocese and the regulatory authorities to ensure bereaved family, parishioners, local residents etc were all consulted correctly.
+Communication was key to the project between Gallaway, the Diocese and the regulatory authorities to ensure bereaved families, parishioners, residents etc., were all consulted correctly.